timhendriks93/blender-servo-animation-arduino/examples/MultipleScenes/README.md

-# Show
+# Multiple scenes

-Setting up a show consisting of 2 animations.
+Setting up an animation consisting of 2 scenes.

-By default, the 2 animations will be played synchronously in a loop.
+By default, the 2 scenes will be played synchronously in a loop.

 ![Arduino Nano with servo](../../images/arduino-nano-with-servo.png)